jyutta/dimension-delvers-mod/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+This Code of Conduct applies within all community spaces, including but not limited to Discord, Github, and Reddit.

+It also applies when an individual is officially representing the community in public spaces.
 Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community coordinators responsible for enforcement at [INSERT CONTACT EMAIL].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community coordinators responsible for enforcement using the google form found [here](link).
 All complaints will be reviewed and investigated promptly and fairly.

 All community coordinators are obligated to respect the privacy and security of the